So go read that. I’ll wait.

 Ethical reviewers who post critical reviews shouldn’t be told there are rules against that sort of thing (where? who made them? how do I get my copy?) and that they had better change or remove their review lest there be repercussions against their favorite authors.
 You’re now in anti-Meryl Streep land and part of the problem.

 Don’t think this happens?
-I’ve received forwarded emails from distressed authors being threatened by other authors in the lesfic community for a simple star rating at Goodreads.
+I’ve received forwarded emails from distressed authors being threatened by other authors in the lesfic community for a less-than-five-star rating at Goodreads.

 Last, the idea that our community can produce only excellent books defies all logic, all statistics and simple reality.
 It’s not credible.
 Any practice that seeks to hide bad books because we think that it makes the entire community look bad has missed an obvious point: the outsiders you are so concerned about could conclude that not a single reader or reviewer in our community knows a bad book when they see one.